 Also, this new tax law lowers the tax rate on repatriated funds held overseas by corporations.
 Previously, corporations were taxed at the maximum rate of 35% on their worldwide income, including income earned in other countries, but this tax can be deferred on international earnings by keeping the funds overseas, which many corporations have done.
 To promote repatriation, a special tax rate will be applied to repatriated funds: 15.5% rate for funds held as cash and 8% for non-cash holdings.

-A disadvantage to C corporations is that they do not benefit from the favorable long-term capital gains tax rate.
+Previous to 2018, a disadvantage to C corporations is that they do not benefit from the favorable long-term capital gains tax rate, but now that the corporate tax rate has been reduced to a flat 21%, this disadvantage is virtually eliminated.
 All capital gains, whether long-term or short-term, are subject to the corporation's tax rate.
 Another disadvantage is that capital losses can only be deducted from capital gains, not from other income.
 Capital losses that exceed capital gains must 1st be carried back 3 years to offset any capital gains during those years, then carried forward for 5 years.
 There is no option to use only the carryforward period.
 If the capital losses are not offset by capital gains within that time, then the remaining losses can never be deducted.
 The corporation can claim any refund for the carryback period by filing Form 1120X, Amended U.S. Corporation Income Tax Return.
 Because the tax code has specific rules for capital losses, they cannot be combined with other income to increase net operating losses nor to reduce other income.
 Capital losses cannot even be combined with other capital losses from other years.
 Furthermore, the losses used to offset capital gains must progress sequentially from the earliest carryback period, then forward.
 In other words, if a corporation has capital losses that are carried back for each of the 3 previous years, then capital gains must 1st be offset by the losses from the 3rd previous year, then the 2nd previous year, then the previous year.
 Whatever remains can be carried forward.

 A major disadvantage to C corporations that suffer losses, unlike the losses of an S corporation, is that the losses do not pass through to the shareholders.
 Losses can only be deducted against corporate income, although they can be carried back or forward to offset income in those tax years.